finos/common-domain-model/docs/contribution.md

 the *Agile* software development framework.
 This methodology is based on two high-level principles:

-1. Focus on business value from the user\'s perspective, encapsulated in the concept of *user story*
+1. Focus on business value from the user's perspective, encapsulated in the concept of *user story*
 2. Delivery of small, releasable changes that contribute to that business value (sometimes referred to as *shippable increments*) -